tanishaCodes/Openfarm/README.md

 OpenFarm is an open source application designed with small scale and urban farmers in mind.

-OpenFarm has built-in intelligence to provide efficient predictions and alerts and feature displayed in an easy to use UX interface.
+OpenFarm has built-in intelligence to provide efficient predictions, alerts, and features displayed in an easy to use UX interface.

 ## How It Works

 1. User will register by providing their zip code and basic information to provide local weather data.

-2. Then, user will customize their dashboard with features of their choice.
+2. User will customize their dashboard with features of their choice.

-3. After customizing the dashboard, the user is able to set alerts for specific weather changes.
+3. After customizing the dashboard, user is able to set alerts for specific weather changes.

 ## Core Components & APIs Used